A Surging Warren Faces Attacks From More Moderate 2020 Candidates

 "Cost will go up for the wealthy, they will go up for big corporations and for middle-class families, they will go down," she said.
 "I will not sign a bill into law that does not lower costs for middle-class families."

 The underlying argument that Warren is making is that while voters might pay higher taxes under Medicare for All, that would be more than outweighed by the elimination of health care costs like premiums or copays.
-She very pointedly did not say that taxes would go up — a sound bite that could be easily weaponized.
+She very pointedly did not say that taxes would go up — something that could be easily weaponized.

 South Bend, Ind., Mayor Pete Buttigieg seized on Warren's answer and attacked.